 - Some sites offer to add text to your thesis to modify and improve its structural coherence and the development of arguments and ideas.
 This is in violation of the requirement that your thesis is completely your own work, and if discovered could detrimentally affect your assessment.

 - The low cost means that the editor is being paid a very small amount, and may not give your work the concentrated attention it deserves.
 You get what you pay for.

-If you would like a quote for my thesis editing services, please send me an email.
+If you would like a quote for my thesis editing services, please visit my contact page.